Chia-Network/chialisp-web/docs/high_level_lang.md

 slug: /
 ---

 Chialisp is a high-level, LISP-like language for implementing smart-contract capabilities called **puzzles** on Chia.
 Chialisp program compiles into Chialisp Virtual Machine (CLVM).
 CLVM is serialized and stored directly on the blockchain and is a matter of consensus; it can never be changed.
-While CLVM powers Chialip, they share many fundemantal concepts.
-Click through the [CLVM basic](clvm/basics) to Learn more about CLVM.
+While CLVM powers Chialip, they share many fundamental concepts.
+Click through the [CLVM basic](clvm/basics) to learn more about CLVM.

 If you are new to Chialisp, check out the [Chialisp Getting Started Guides](getting_started/intro_to_chialisp) first.

 ## Values
-There is no variables in Chialisp.
+There are no variables in Chialisp.
 Values are stored in two different objects: [atoms](https://www.gnu.org/software/emacs/manual/html_node/eintr/Lisp-Atoms.html#:~:text=Technically%20speaking%2C%20a%20list%20in,nothing%20in%20it%20at%20all.) and [cons boxes](https://en.wikipedia.org/wiki/Cons).
-A cons box is a pair of objects, the objects in a cons box can either be an atom or another cons box.
+A cons box is a pair of objects; the objects in a cons box can either be an atom or another cons box.

 ### Atoms
 An atom is a string of bytes.
 These bytes can be interpreted both as a signed big-endian integer and a byte string, depending on the operator using it.

-All atoms are immutable, therefore operators that perform computations on atoms create new atoms for the result.
+All atoms are immutable; therefore, operators that perform computations on atoms create new atoms for the result.

-Atoms can be printed in three different ways: decimal, hexadecimal and as a string.
+Atoms can be printed in three different ways: decimal, hexadecimal, and string.
 Hexadecimal values are prefixed by `0x`, and strings are quoted in `"`.

 ### Cons Boxes
-Cons boxes are represented as a parentheses with two elements separated by a `.`.
+Cons boxes are represented as parentheses with two elements separated by a `.`.
 For example,
 ```chialisp
 (200 . "hello")